A coherent structure transport model for scrape-off layer turbulence: Divertor heat load calculations using the CST model

 FIG.~\ref{fig:lambda_vs_A} shows the $\lambda_q$ scaling with blob amplitude using ten blobs.
 The blob amplitude, the y-axis in FIG.~\ref{fig:lambda_vs_A}, is expressed two ways.
 At the bottom of the plot the blob center density over the background density $n_{b0}/n_0$ is shown.
 At the top, the normalized root mean square (RMS) of the perturbed density\cite{Zwebenblobrms} is shown, specifically $\delta n_{blob~rms}/n_0=\left< (n-<n>)^2\right> ^{1/2}/n_0$ at the mid-plane.

 Here, we use $n_0$ at the separatrix to normalize $\delta n$ so the blob amplitudes $n_{b0}/n_0$ may seem smaller than $O(1)$.
 If normalized to the local background density they would be order unity.
-We find that $\lambda_q$ is very nearly proportional to the blob amplitude and that blobby turbulence can significantly broaden the heat load width.
-For example, for these parameters, $\delta_{rms}/n_0$ of a few percent (as measured at the outer midplane) of blobby turbulence can double $\lambda_q$, which is similar to the pervious experimental evidence\cite{Eich_2020}.
+We find that {additional $\lambda_q$ broadening} is very nearly proportional to the blob amplitude and that blobby turbulence can significantly broaden the heat load width.
+For example, for these parameters, $n_{\mbox{blob rms}}/n_0$ of a few percent (as measured at the outer midplane) of blobby turbulence can double $\lambda_q$, which is similar to experimental observations\cite{Eich_2020}.

 FIG.~\ref{fig:lambda_rb} shows scaling of the heat load width, $\lambda_q$, with blob size.
 Results are shown for a case with 10 blobs.
 The blob amplitude is fixed in FIG.~\ref{fig:lambda_rb} with $\delta n_{b0}/n_0=0.15$. $d_{blob}$ is set to $3r_{blob}$ which keeps the packing fraction roughly constant with varying blob size.
 We find that $\lambda_q$ only changes modestly ($2.5\sim3.2$mm) over an order of magnitude variation of blob size (holding packing fraction constant).
 This can be explained by the fact there are competing effects.
 Increasing the width of blob causes more interaction with the blob.
 However, increasing the blob size decreases the blob's electrostatic potential as seen from Eq.~(\ref{blob_potential}).